stefanhahmann/starconvexpolyhedra/README.md

-# Star Convex Polyhedra
-A repository to demonstrate a star convex polyhedra using imglib2
+# A repository containing experiments to use StarDist3d algorithms from Java